-The Company holds investment in a wholly owned subsidiary VE Sonnedix EquityCo S.L., which is incorporated in Spain.
-VE Sonnedix Luxembourg Holdco 1 S.C.A. (the parent), owns 100% shares of the Company and is controlled by Sonnedix España, S.L., incorporated in Spain, which is the ultimate parent company.

-The Company has opted for an exemption conferred on it by the Article 1711-5 of the Luxembourg Company Law to draw up the consolidated financial statements, as the Group (the Company and its subsidiaries) is being consolidated in the financial statements of the ultimate parent company, which can be found at the registered office located at C/Principe de Vergara, 12th Floor, 28002, Madrid, Spain.
+The Company holds investment in a wholly owned subsidiary Sonnedix España EquityCo S.L. (formerly known as Vela Energy Equityco S.L.), which is incorporated in Spain.
+Sonnedix Luxembourg Holdco 1 S.C.A. (the parent), owns 100% shares of the Company and is controlled by New VE Holdco S.L., incorporate in Spain.
+The Company has opted for an exemption conferred on it by the Article 1711-5 of the Luxembourg Company Law to draw up the consolidated financial statements, as the Group (the Company and its subsidiaries) is being consolidated in the financial statements of the entity Sonnedix España, S.L.U., which can be found at the registered office located at C/ Principe de Vergara 108, 12th Floor, 28002 Madrid, Spain.
 Accordingly, these financial statements are the separate financial statements of the Company.